ComputationalPathogens/MNBC/README.md

 ````
 Then a new folder 'jdk-17.0.10' appears.<br/>

-(Alternatively, you can use the following command "<b>mamba create -n java -c conda-forge openjdk</b>" to install Java JDK in mamba/conda, then run the command "<b>mamba activate java</b>" to activate the Java environment)
+(Alternatively, you can use the command "<b>mamba create -n java -c conda-forge openjdk</b>" to install Java JDK in mamba/conda, then run the command "<b>mamba activate java</b>" to activate the Java environment)
 ## Install MNBC
 Please download this repository using the following command "<b></b>", then a new folder 'MNBC' appears.
 ````